-of South Florida's Special Education department grants degrees
+of South Florida's Special Education programs grant degrees

 at the bachelors, masters, and doctoral levels.
 The department